Flowpack/Flowpack.SeoRouting/README.md

 ## Introduction

-This package allows you to enforce a trailing slash and/or lower case urls in Flow/Neos.
+This package allows you to enforce a trailing slash or enforce no trailing slash and/or lower case urls in Flow/Neos.

 ## Features

-This package has 2 main features:
+Main features:

-- **trailingSlash**: ensure that all rendered internal links in the frontend end with a trailing slash (e.g. `example. com/test/` instead of `example.com/test`) and all called URLs without trailing slash will be redirected to the same page with a trailing slash
+- **trailingSlash**: ensure that all rendered internal links in the frontend end with a trailing slash (e.g. `example. com/test/` instead of `example.com/test`) and all called URLs without trailing slash will be redirected to the same page with a trailing slash or the opposite (e.g. `example.com/test` instead of `example.com/test/`)
 - **toLowerCase**: ensure that camelCase links gets redirected to lowercase (e.g. `example.com/lowercase` instead of `example.com/lowerCase`)